xwmx/bash-boilerplate/README.md

 ## Scripts

-There are multiple boilerplate scripts included, each with an increasing amount of complexity.
+There are multiple boilerplate scripts included, each with different amounts of complexity.
 Since these are boilerplate scripts, it's easiest just to start with the simplest structure for the task rather than using a more complex one and removing a bunch of things that aren't needed.